Automattic/jetpack/readme.txt

 * Admin Dashboard: Improve headings when searching for Jetpack features.
 * Development Mode: Display fewer sections of the Admin Dashboard.
 Some simply don't apply in Development Mode.
 * Internationalization: Translate various sections missed, such as "just in time messages" and block search keywords.
-* Likes & Sharing: Hide the Likes/Sharing settings from private post types, like reusable blocks.
 * Sharing: Improve accessibility of sharing buttons by increasing contrast ratio.
 Props https://titan.as
 * Shortcodes: Retire the Google Video shortcode.
 The service itself has long been retired.